JellyBitz/vSRO-ServerAddon/README.md

 ## Client Editions

-In order to synchronize and visualize some server files changes on game client, a few ASM editions are required in your client.
+For visualizing some server files changes on game client, a few ASM editions are required in your client.
 [Check it out.](README.CLIENT.md).

 ---
 > ### Do you feel this project is helping you a lot ?